perryOnCrack/perryoncrack.github.io/apps/rez.md

     - On-coming calendar events on top panel
     - More notification style in app info menu
     - App list scrollbar (mainly waiting for the official implementation from Jetpack Compose)

-- No promise but I will look into them:
     - Work profile app
+    - Adjustable icon size

+- "No promise but I will look into them" features
     - Icon pack support
+    - Double tap to lock screen
     - Option to hide status bar
-    - Adjustable icon size
     - Foldable device screen layout
-    - Double tap to lock screen

-- Issue to fix
+    - Pinned shortcut

+- Known issues
     - Unable to use Samsung OneUI's gesture navigation

 ---